-From Antarctica we head north through the Drake Passage toward South America.
+From South Georgia we head west toward the Falkland Islands.
 Presentations and workshops by our expert staff, as well as our range of onboard recreation facilities, ensure that these days at sea are not idly spent.
-This is also the time for our End of Voyage ceremonies including slideshow and farewell dinner.

-Morning disembarkation in Ushuaia.
-Right after the disembarkation we provide group transfer to the airport or the city center.
+Right after the disembarkation we provide group transfer to the international airport or the city center.

 Tours are available to explore more of Argentina or other places of interest.

 Introducing the Sea Spirit, formerly the Spirit of Oceanus – Sailing in grand style with all the amenities of a luxury hotel.

 Providing spacious suites for accommodation of 116 passengers the Sea Spirit at the same time features maneuverability and friendly atmosphere of small ships.
 The vessel has an ice-strengthened hull, a fleet of Zodiacs, and a set of retractable fin stabilizers for smoother sailing.